Mesopotamic/Mesopotamic/Documentation/NewModules.md

 * All other markdown files go in Documentation directory
 * Documentation Images go inside the Documentation/Images directory

+## Code Style

+The coding style for Mesopotamic is laid out [here](CodingStyle.md).
+However these are only particularly strict when working on external parts, like the user readable include headers

 ## Main Header

-If you are producing a module that has a main header, look at Solomon.h for an example, then there are certain rules that have to be followed as well.
+If you are producing a module that has a main header, look at solomon.h for an example, then there are certain rules that have to be followed as well.
 All functions must have a java docs style commenting

 ```c
 /**